aerisun/aerisun.github.io/index.md

-# Aerisun: Better Data-science internship programs for Milwaukee-area employers and undergraduates
+# Join Aerisun's internship program for Milwaukee-area employers and undergraduates

 ## The problem with internships in data science

 Traditional summer internships in data science are suboptimal.
 A summer is too short to dig into a real-world data science problem.
 So interns are given make-work problems instead.
 But then, at the conclusion of summer, the employer does not know how whether the intern can solve real-world problems, and the intern does not know whether he will enjoy working on real-world problems.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Aerisun's solution